jroosing/python-fastapi-project-template/README.md

 pip3 install -r requirements.txt
 ```

+## Running the app [docker-compose]
+In order to run the entire stack using docker-compose execute `docker compose up`
+If you want to run things in the background use `docker compose up -d` instead.

+The setup runs the app, postgres and pgadmin4.

+The credentials can be found in the docker-compose.yml.

+To access the app: localhost:8000
+To access pgadmin4: localhost:5000

 ## Linting and formatting
 My preference goes to ruff, which is a fast Python linter and formatter written in Rust.
 Ruff uses tools such as Flake8, isort and Black and has good IDE support.